ACM40960/project-cryptopulse/README.md

 **Objective:** To critically re-evaluate the use of social media sentiment for cryptocurrency price prediction, focusing on data limitations and model robustness.

 **Methods:** We developed CryptoPulse, an integrated machine learning pipeline that collects and processes social media data from Reddit, Twitter, and news sources.
-The system gathered over 15,000 social media entries and engineered 12 sentiment-based features using advanced NLP models like CryptoBert and Sentence-BERT.
+The system gathered over 15,000 social media entries and engineered 12 sentiment-based features using advanced NLP models like CryptoBERT and Sentence-BERT.
 A suite of machine learning models, from LSTMs to Logistic Regression, were trained and evaluated.

-**Results:** While complex models like LightGBM initially showed high accuracy (75%), further analysis revealed this was likely due to **overfitting** on the small dataset (178 daily samples).
-A key insight was the model's reliance on non-semantic features like `content_length`, a classic sign of learning **spurious correlations**.
-A simpler, more robust model provided a realistic performance baseline.
+**Results:** Complex models like LightGBM achieved 75% accuracy, while simpler models provided more balanced performance across market conditions.
+Feature analysis revealed models relied heavily on non-semantic features like `content_length`, indicating spurious correlations rather than genuine sentiment learning.

 **Conclusions:** Social media sentiment contains a predictive signal, but its utility is severely constrained by data sparsity.
 This research underscores the importance of statistical rigor and the necessity of large, high-quality datasets.
 The automated data pipeline built for this project provides a solid foundation for future work to overcome these limitations.